« Visit Fantastic Pest Control

 Remove water sources

 The next thing you can do to discourage rodents from getting in your garden is to remove water sources.
-Mice, for instance, can go a month or even more without consuming water, however, this is not the case for rats.
-They need water to survive, so they may enter your garden in the search for it.
+Mice, for instance, can go a month or even more without consuming water.
+However, this is not the case for rats.
+They need water to survive so that they may enter your garden in search of it.

 It’s difficult to remove all water sources from your garden, especially when it comes to ponds or pools.
 However, you can at least empty birdbaths at night and fix any leaks to discourage the nasty rodents.